TITLE 89: SOCIAL SERVICES

 B) property taxes, State and local assessments and insurance on the structure itself; and

-C) utility costs, as described in subsection (g) of this Section.
+C) utility costs, as described in subsection (g).

 4) Shelter costs for a home temporarily unoccupied by the household because of employment or training away from home, illness or abandonment caused by a natural disaster or casualty loss, if: